nanomq/nanomq/docs/en_US/config-description/acl.md

 - `deny_action`: Specifies the action to take if an ACL check rejects an operation.
 Default: `ignore`; supported options are
   - `ignore`: do nothing
   - `disconnect`: disconnect the client
-- `cache` (optional): Contains settings related to the ACL cache:
-  - `max_size`: Specifies the maximum number of ACL entries that can be cached for a client.
-Older records are evicted from the cache when the specified number is exceeded.
-Default: 32
-  - `ttl`: Specifies the time after which an ACL cache entry will be deleted.
-Default: 1m

 ACL can use separate configuration files (specified by the `include` method).
 And below are the explanation of each configuration file.